European Consumer Centre

 Has the advice given by the European Consumer Centre not provided a solution?
 In that case, it will ask a colleague from its European network to mediate with the trader on your behalf.
 Every EU member state (including Norway and Iceland) has its own European Consumer Centre.

 Your ECC will act on your behalf; another ECC will act for the other party.
 This ensures that all parties involved receive information in their own language.
-The consumer centres also manage the legal aspects of each dossier.

 Remember: an amicable settlement is only possible provided that both parties cooperate.
 The European Consumer Centre cannot force a trader to respect your rights but can, at your request, provide information on the possibility of out-of-court dispute resolution or legal procedures.